The American and the Israeli national flags can be seen outside the U.S Embassy in Tel Aviv.

 (photo credit: AMIR COHEN/REUTERS)

-The Israel-US Binational Industrial Research and Development (BIRD) Foundation will invest $7.3 million in eight new American-Israeli innovation projects, it announced Tuesday.
+The Israel-US Binational Industrial Research and Development (BIRD) Foundation will invest $8.2 million in nine new collaborative research projects between American and Israeli companies, the foundation announced on Sunday.

-Established by US and Israeli governments in 1977, the BIRD Foundation promotes collaborations between US and Israeli companies in various technological fields for the purpose of joint product development.
+Established by the US and Israeli governments in 1977, the BIRD Foundation promotes collaboration between US and Israeli companies in various technological fields for the purpose of joint product development.

-The foundation has invested nearly $350 million in 974 projects to date, with cumulative sales of products subsequently developed by companies exceeding $10 billion.
+The foundation has invested almost $350 million in 982 approved projects to date, with cumulative direct and indirect sales of products developed by recipient companies exceeding $10 billion.

-Under the program, the BIRD Foundation provides funding valued at up to 50% of a project's budget, beginning with research and development, and ending with initial stages of sales and marketing.
-BIRD funding is repaid as royalties should the project enjoy commercial success.
+The latest round of approved projects include innovation in the fields of agrotechnology, cleantech, healthcare, lifesciences, media and communication.
+The foundation funds up to half of a project's budget, beginning with research and development, and ending with the initial stages of sales and marketing.
+Funding is repaid in royalties from sales of products should the companies enjoy commercial success.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>